Localization phenomena in a DNA double helix structure : A twisted ladder model: Results and Discussions

 where $\Lambda$ = length of the system in terms of basepairs, and $ <> $ denotes average over different disorder configurations.
 In actual experimental situations there are various environmental fluctuations.
 We have simulated these environmental fluctuations in the model by considering the backbone site energy $\epsilon_b$ to be randomly distributed within the range [$\bar\epsilon_b$-w/2, $\bar\epsilon_b$+w/2], where $\bar\epsilon_b$ is the average backbone site energy and w represents the disorder strength.
 For the purpose of numerical investigation the on-site energies of the nucleotides are taken as the ionization potentials, and the following numerical values are used through out this work: $\epsilon_G=-0.56 eV$, $\epsilon_A=-0.07 eV$, $\epsilon_C= 0.56 eV$, $\epsilon_T= 0.83 eV$.
 The intrastrand hopping integrals between like nucleotides are taken as $t=0.35eV$ while those between unlike nucleotides are taken as $t=0.17 eV$.
 We take interstrand hopping parameter to be $v=0.3 eV$.
 As all the nucleobases are connected with sugar-phosphate backbone by identical C-N bonds, the corresponding hopping parameter between the nucleobase and backbone is taken to be equal for all the cases and we take $t_b=0.7 eV$~\cite{cuenda}.
 The parameters used here are the same as those used in~\cite{guo} which were extracted from the {\it ab initio} calculations~\cite{voit,yan,senth}.

 In Fig.~\ref{fig2} we have plotted inverse localization length $\gamma$ of the periodic poly(dG)-poly(dC) and poly(dA)-poly(dT) sequences and the random ATGC sequence with respect to $v'$ (where $v'$ accounts for the helicity of DNA) for various values of the disorder strength w.
 It has been observed that all the curves have a general shape for the periodic as well as random DNA sequences.
 The variation of $\gamma$ with $v'$ is not monotonic, there exists a flat minimum of $\gamma$ for each sequence and the position of this minimum for a specific sequence is almost insensitive to the disorder strength w.
 As we increase $v'$ starting from zero, $\gamma$ starts decreasing, which is quite natural because by allowing $v'$ we are opening new channels for electron conduction, so the system becomes much more conductive and $\gamma$ decreases.
 Now there is a flat minimum which signifies that in this region the system is most conducting as both the channels, one along the main DNA ladder and one arising due to helicity,are contributing almost equally.
-Then $\gamma$ starts increasing implying that $v'$ channel starts to dominate over the other channels due to $t$ and $v$, and as we further increase $v'$ the system becomes more and more like a 1D disordered one (as the role of $t$ and $v$ becomes negligible).
-As in the 1D systems Anderson localization sets in if we introduce small amount of disorder into the system, the same thing is also happening here as we increase $v'$ beyond the minimum, $\gamma$ starts increasing indicating that the system effectively becoming a 1D disordered one.
-One may ask why these minima of $\gamma$ versus $v'$ plots are almost insensitive to disorder strength.
-The minimum of any $\gamma$ versus $v'$ curve is a result of the competition of two channels, the $v'$ channel and resultant of $t$ and $v$ channels.
-Disorder can change the magnitude of $\gamma$ but it has nothing to do with the nature of this competition, so the minima occurs almost at the same value of $v'$ irrespective of the disorder strength.